 - Trill must be trained and prepared for a long time before Joining, if they are good enough to be selected, or they may become a person that is far more like past host personalities than the current host's previous personality.
-Will Riker, who had no idea what symbiosis was like at all, was entirely submerged without realising that there was any alternative.
+Will Riker, who had no idea what symbiosis was like at all, was entirely submerged without realizing that there was any alternative.
 Ezri Tigan, a humanoid Trill who was forced into Joining by circumstance, had at least grown up in a Trill culture and though she experienced a rough and prolonged transition period (full of weird cravings and feelings from her past lives), she kept most of her personality.
 The most immediately jarring part was that her then-boyfriend suddenly reminded her of her son from a past life, squicking her out and ruining the relationship.

 - In Star Trek: Voyager, the AI called "The Doctor" as well as the former Borg drone Seven Of Nine are both transitioning.
 Unlike their predecessor Data from TNG, however, they do not want to become humans.
 Instead, they are trying to grow into something new, despite the Captain's bias towards the concept of their "humanity" being developed.

 - In Shadowrun, elves are a subrace of humanity.
-Some normal humans are "elf wannabees" who want to be elves, and sometimes use plastic surgery to make themselves more elf-like.
-They're usually looked down upon by real elves.
+Some normal humans are "elf wannabees" who want to be elves and sometimes use plastic surgery to make themselves more elf-like.
+They're usually looked down upon by real elves and other humans.

 - There also exist "ork posers" (which can be both humans and elves).
 Ork posers can also take this route towards being orks, although the flaw description implies most of them still consider themselves their old race and just want to hang out in ork circles because they're cool.
 Orks don't discriminate between the two and just find them all annoying, though some ork groups will accept posers who act orky enough.

 - Reynard the Fox also appears in Gunnerkrigg Court, and true to the myth, he fell in love with a human woman.
 Rather than shapeshifting, however, he convinced Coyote to grant him the power to possess anything with eyes—and he uses it to take the body of a young human male so he can go to the court and woo his beloved...